guillaume-haerinck/cube-beast-editor/doc/README.md

 #### [MagicaVoxel](https://ephtracy.github.io/)

 MagicaVoxel is, without contest, the most known and used Voxel Editor out there.
 It might not be open-source, but it's free (*for how long ?*).
 It has a lot of features (but some are a bit hidden), and slick interface (which could be made more intuitive).
 Tools have a really great feeling, maybe the best amongst all voxel editors.
 It can handle large scene, group objects and move them in the world, but it does have a limit on number of objects.
-I also like a lot its renderrer and the viewport options (show outlines, disable shadows, etc...)
+I also like a lot its renderer and the viewport options (show outlines, disable shadows, etc).

 <p align="center">
 <img width="600" src="https://github.com/guillaume-haerinck/cube-beast-editor/blob/master/doc/post-mortem-img/magica-voxel/final.jpg?raw=true" alt="Magica voxel"/>